15 Simple Ideas to Transition from Summer to Fall Decor

 A clean, organized, decluttered home is one of the best feelings and definitely makes physical and emotional space to add all of the cozy favorites for the upcoming seasons!

-That being said, I have younger kiddos myself and taper candles on the mantel are just unsafe in every possible way! Â I love to pull out my set (okay, several sets) of favorite battery-operated taper candles and add to my vintage brass candlestick collection! Â Brass candlesticks are one of my favorite thrifted things to collect!
+That being said, I have younger kiddos myself and taper candles on the mantel are just unsafe in every possible way!
+I love to pull out my set (okay, several sets) of favorite battery-operated taper candles and add to my vintage brass candlestick collection as I transition from summer to fall decor!
+Brass candlesticks are one of my favorite thrifted things to collect!
+A combination of brass and a flickering glow make the best early fall living room centerpieces.
+Plus, it’s easy to add in a little pumpkin or dried gourd later on!

 You can find 6 other things I recommend thrifting for the fall season over on THIS POST!

-You can find my favorite battery-operated taper candles in white or ivory HERE! Â Trust me…they are so good!
+You can find my favorite battery-operated taper candles in white or ivory HERE!
+Trust me…they are so good!
+As you transition from summer to fall decor in your own home, you can find all of my favorite cozy flameless candles that I use throughout our home HERE on my storefront!

 #11: Transition into fall decor by adding mixed metals.